ocular-d/styleguide-editorial/docs/headings.md

 Every header is an introduction to what is about to come next, which is exactly the function of a colon.

-Also the header is not a sentence, or at least only a short sentence, so there is not need to add a sentence separator to it.
+The header is not a sentence, or at least only a short sentence, there is no need to add a sentence separator to it.

 **:thumbsup: Correct** code for this rule: